The dBu ma de kho na nyid of rGya dmar ba Byang chub grags (12th c.)

 Its colophon refers to it as the “dbu ma de kho na nyid rnam par spyod pa (=dpyod pa),” that is, “A thorough investigation of the essentials of Madhyamaka.”
 The first folio bears the title “The establishment of the essentials of Madhyamaka composed by rGya dmar ba” (rGya dmar bas mdzad paʾi dbu maʾi de kho na nyid gtan la dbab pa).

+The size of the folios according to the 'Bras spungs dkar chag is: 57x10 cm.
 There are 8 lines per folio.
 The last folio has only 3 lines, and an additional note in dbu can (to be read with a sentence on folio 11b).
 All folios (including the first folio) are numbered on the recto in the left margin - the numbers are spelled out and written in dbu can.
 The indication bzhugs so is added after the number on the last folio.

 The text is written in cursive script with few abridgments (bsdus yig), notably: